What is meteorology?

 What will I learn in this major?

 Students majoring in meteorology take courses in a variety of core areas that include geography, mapping and geospatial information systems (GIS), human systems, math, physics, and statistics.
 Students must also complete degree requirements in the study of meteorology such as an introduction and survey of meteorology, weather analysis, severe weather, dynamic meteorology, synoptic meteorology, and physical meteorology.

 Students can participate in the annual Hokie Storm Chase, which tracks severe weather across Tornado Alley in the Great Plains in late May.

 Why study meteorology at Virginia Tech?

-- Virginia Tech’s meteorology program is distinguished from most others due to its incorporation of geospatial information technology within the study of classical meteorology.
+- Virginia Tech’s meteorology program is distinguished from its peers by its incorporation of geospatial information technology within the study of classical meteorology.
 Students learn to predict severe weather and to model and assess its impacts on landscape features and the human environment.